Asymptotics of shortest filling closed multi-geodesics: Introduction

 One may see \emph{e.g.} \cite{gamburd2006poisson, petri2015random, budzinski2021diameter, SW23, liu2023random} for more details of this random model.
 Our result on $\slfs$ for this random hyperbolic surface model is as follows. \begin{theorem} For any $\omega \in \Omega_N$,

 For the compact case,

 \end{theorem} Here, a closed multi-geodesic is called \emph{filling} in a cusped hyperbolic surface if each component of its complement is homotopic to either a point or a circle around a cusp.
 For the proof of the compact case of Theorem \ref{mt-3}, it relies on the following proposition that is of its own interest. \begin{proposition} Let $X \in \mathcal{M}_g$ and $\mathcal{T}$ be a geodesic triangulation of $X$.
-If the degree of each vertex of $\mathcal{T}$ is at least $6$, then every closed curve in its $4$-valent dual graph $\mathcal{D}(\mathcal{T})$ is incontractible.
-The curves in $\mathcal{D}(\mathcal{T})$ are in minimal position.
-Moreover, $\mathcal{D}(\mathcal{T})$ is isotopic to a filling closed multi-geodesic in $X$. \end{proposition}
+If the degree of each vertex of $\mathcal{T}$ is at least $6$, then its $4$-valent dual graph $\mathcal{D}(\mathcal{T})$ is isotopic to a filling closed multi-geodesic in $X$. \end{proposition}